Miloslav Mečíř: Career

 Mečíř was on top form at Wimbledon in 1988, where he defeated Mats Wilander in the quarterfinal.
 It was Wilander's only Grand Slam singles defeat of the year (he won the 1988 Australian Open, French Open and US Open) yet Mečíř beat him in straight sets.
 He took a two-set lead in the semifinal against Edberg with a similar display, and later led by a break of serve in the final set, but Edberg eventually wore him down on the way to his first Wimbledon crown.

 The highlight of Mečíř's career came later in 1988 when he was selected to represent Czechoslovakia in the Seoul Olympics.
 He defeated Eric Jelen, Jeremy Bates, Guy Forget and Michiel Schapers and then in the men's singles semifinals he exacted revenge over Wimbledon champion Edberg, in a five-set match.
-He then met Tim Mayotte of the U.S. in the men's singles final and won in four sets 3–6, 6–2, 6–4, 6–2 to claim the gold medal.
+He then met Tim Mayotte of the U.S. in the men's singles final and won in four sets to claim the gold medal.
 He also won a bronze medal in the men's doubles, partnering Milan Šrejber.

 In 1989, Mečíř reached his second Grand Slam final at the Australian Open in Melbourne.
 Again he came up against Lendl and lost in straight sets.
-It was a tactical victory for Lendl, whose win saw him to reclaim the world No. 1 ranking from Wilander.
+He was overpowered by Lendl on a hot day when the court surface reached 135 degrees.
+Lendl's win saw him reclaim the world No. 1 ranking from Wilander.
 After the match, Lendl apologized to the crowd, explaining that he and coach Tony Roche had decided the best tactic against Mečíř was to hit shots deep and down the centre of the court, denying his opponent the angles he thrived on.

 Mečíř was a member of the Czechoslovak teams that won the World Team Cup in 1987 and the inaugural Hopman Cup in 1989.
 He is currently the Slovak Davis Cup captain.

 During his career, Mečíř won 11 singles titles and nine doubles titles.
 His career-high world ranking in both singles and doubles was world No. 4.
 His final career singles title came in 1989 at Indian Wells.
 His last doubles title was also won in 1989 in Rotterdam.